apache/skywalking-agent-test-tool/README.md

     ${TOOLS_HOME}/skywalking-validator-tools.jar
 ```

 NOTICE: the `expected data` have to call `expectedData.yaml`, and the `actual data` must name as `actualData.yaml`.
-And these are in the same directory, `/path/to/download-folder`.
+These files save all the segment and meter data, and in the same directory, `/path/to/download-folder`.
 JVM argument `caseName` just for show in the log.

 The format and documentation of `expectedData.yaml` could be found in [SkyWalking plugin test doc](https://github.com/apache/skywalking/blob/master/docs/en/guides/Plugin-test.md#expecteddatayaml)